-Underpinning skills and knowledge: end of year expectations ¥1 Count to and across 100, forwards and backwards, in ones, beginning with 0 or 1 or from any given number Given a number, identify one more/one less Recognise place value in teen numbers using practical apparatus and begin to recognise place value in other two-digit numbers Read, write and interpret mathematical statements involving addition and subtraction, including the signs +, -, =, and understand the associated vocabulary Recognise the relationship between addition and subtraction Recall addition/subtraction facts to 10 and within 10 Derive number bonds to 20 and within 20 Count in multiples of twos, fives and tens (to the 10th multiple) Understand and use the vocabulary (but not the signs) associated with multiplication and division in practical contexts Recall doubles up to double ten (10 + 10) and find the corresponding halves Y2 Count to at least 100 in ones and in tens from 0 or any number, forwards and backwards Given a number, identify 10 more/10 less Recognise the place value of each digit in a two-digit number Use the vocabulary associated with addition and subtraction Recall addition/subtraction facts to 20 Derive addition/subtraction facts of multiples of 10 to 100 e.g. 60 + 40 = 100 Know that addition of two numbers can be done in any order (commutative) but that subtraction of one number from another cannot Recognise and use the inverse relationship between addition and subtraction Use estimation to check that an answer to a calculation is reasonable Count in multiples of 2, 3, 5 from 0, forwards and backwards (to the 12th multiple) Recall multiplication/division facts for the 2, 5 and 10 times table to the 12th multiple Read, write and interpret mathematical statements involving multiplication and division, including the signs x, ÷ and =, and understand and use the associated vocabulary Know that multiplication of two numbers can be done in any order (commutative) but that division of one number by another cannot Υ3 Given a number, identify 10 or 100 more/less Recognise the place value of each digit in a three-digit number Recall addition and subtraction facts for multiples of 10 to 100 Derive addition and subtraction facts for multiples of five to 100 Derive addition and subtraction facts for multiples of 100 to 1000 Recognise the inverse relationship between addition and subtraction Estimate the answer to a calculation and use inverse operations to check Count in multiples of 2, 3, 4, 5, 8,10, 50 and 100 from 0, forwards and backwards (to the 12th multiple) Recall multiplication/division facts for the 2, 3, 4, 5, 8 and 10 times tables Understand the effect of multiplying/dividing numbers by 10 Understand the commutative properties of addition and of multiplication Recognise and use the inverse relationship between multiplication and division Derive doubles of all two-digit numbers (e.g. double 42 is 84) and the corresponding halves (half of 84 is 42)
+Underpinning skills and knowledge: end of year expectations Y1 Count to and across 100, forwards and backwards, in ones, beginning with 0 or 1 or from any given number Given a number, identify one more/one less Recognise place value in teen numbers using practical apparatus and begin to recognise place value in other two-digit numbers Read, write and interpret mathematical statements involving addition and subtraction, including the signs +, -, =, and understand the associated vocabulary Recognise the relationship between addition and subtraction Recall addition/subtraction facts to 10 and within 10 Derive number bonds to 20 and within 20 Count in multiples of twos, fives and tens (to the 10th multiple) Understand and use the vocabulary (but not the signs) associated with multiplication and division in practical contexts Recall doubles up to double ten (10 + 10) and find the corresponding halves Y2 Count to at least 100 in ones and in tens from 0 or any number, forwards and backwards Given a number, identify 10 more/10 less Recognise the place value of each digit in a two-digit number Use the vocabulary associated with addition and subtraction Recall addition/subtraction facts to 20 Derive addition/subtraction facts of multiples of 10 to 100 e.g. 60 + 40 = 100 Know that addition of two numbers can be done in any order (commutative) but that subtraction of one number from another cannot Recognise and use the inverse relationship between addition and subtraction Use estimation to check that an answer to a calculation is reasonable Count in multiples of 2, 3, 5 from 0, forwards and backwards (to the 12th multiple) Recall multiplication/division facts for the 2, 5 and 10 times table to the 12th multiple Read, write and interpret mathematical statements involving multiplication and division, including the signs x, ÷ and =, and understand and use the associated vocabulary Know that multiplication of two numbers can be done in any order (commutative) but that division of one number for the 100 times table to the 12th multiple Read, write and interpret mathematical statements involving multiplication and division, including the signs x, ÷ and =, and understand and use the associated vocabulary Know that multiplication of two numbers can be done in any order (commutative) but that division of one number by another cannot Recall the doubles of multiples of 10 to 100 (e.g. double 40 is 80) and recall the related halves (e.g. half of 80 is 40) Y3 Given a number, identify 10 or 100 more/less Recognise the place value of each digit in a three-digit number Recall addition and subtraction facts for multiples of 10 to 100 Derive addition and subtraction facts for multiples of five to 100 Derive addition and subtraction facts for multiples of 100 to 1000 Recognise the inverse relationship between addition and subtraction Estimate the answer to a calculation and use inverse operations to check Count in multiples of 2, 3, 4, 5, 8,10, 50 and 100 from 0, forwards and backwards (to the 12th multiple) Recall multiplication/division facts for the 2, 3, 4, 5, 8 and 10 times tables Understand the effect of multiplying/dividing numbers by 10 Understand the commutative properties of addition and of multiplication Recognise and use the inverse relationship between multiplication and division Derive doubles of all two-digit numbers (e.g. double 42 is 84) and the corresponding halves (half of 84 is 42)